 In 1960 Finney earned a nomination for Best Actor at the British Academy Film Awards for his portrayal of Arthur Seaton in British drama film Saturday Night and Sunday Morning directed by Karel Reisz and produced by Tony Richardson.

-Signifying a breakthrough for Finney, the film follows a young industrial machinist who spends his weekend and free time drinking, partying and having an affair with a married woman.
+Signifying a breakthrough for Finney, t follows a young industrial machinist who spends his weekend and free time drinking, partying and having an affair with a married woman.

 In 1999, the British Film Institute named Saturday Night and Sunday Morning the 14th greatest British film of all time after it played a prominent role in the part of the British New Wave of filmmaking.